 "I am delighted to support Horatio's Garden.
 Over the years some of my main interests have been in quality of life and well-being for those who are unwell.
 This can be influenced by many things, including the environment of care.
 A garden can make all the difference to someone who needs help and support".

 "I am aware from other charities how much pleasure and real enjoyment patients get from a garden near their hospital and how in addition it aids their recovery.
 This must be especially so with patients confined to a bed or wheel chair.
-Horatio's Garden at the South Glasgow University Hospital will be a huge asset and a very worthwhile memorial".
+Horatio's Garden at the Scottish National Spinal Injuries Unit at the Queen Elizabeth University Hospital, Glasgow will be a huge asset and a very worthwhile memorial".

 "A garden is ‘the purest of human pleasures’, in the words of Francis Bacon, so Horatio Chapple’s vision of creating gardens to be enjoyed by patients with spinal injuries was truly inspired.